Fredwreck: Music career

-Inspired by producers Dr. Dre, Mantronix, Marley Marl, and The Bomb Squad, Fredwreck began experimenting with production equipment, recording techniques, and his skills as a DJ to carve out his own sound.
+Inspired by producers Dr. Dre, Mantronix, Marley Marl, and The Bomb Squad, Nassar began experimenting with production equipment, recording techniques, and his skills as a DJ to carve out his own sound.
 The influence of East Coast hip hop, West Coast hip hop, electro, soul, funk, Middle Eastern and rock music helped give him a signature sound.
 From 1995 to 1997 he was hired by Bomb Squad producer Hank Shocklee as an A&R executive at MCA/Universal Records where he oversaw the recordings of artists such as Mary J. Blige, Aaliyah, Immature, Al Green, King Tee, Shai, Bobby Brown and Soundtracks such as Dangerous Minds, Tales from the Hood, and others.
+He has also produced for other hip-hop and pop artists such as Britney Spears, Westside Connection, Lil' Kim, Xzibit, The Game, 50 Cent, Mobb Deep, as well as non-US acts such as Dizzee Rascal, Tamer Hosny, and Karl Wolf.

-After leaving MCA/Universal, Fredwreck decided to concentrate fully on production.
-He would give out his production CD to anyone that would listen, and it eventually ended up with Dr. Dre who called Fredwreck to come in and collaborate with him in the studio which then led to him working on the multi-platinum selling album 2001.
+After leaving MCA/Universal, Nassar decided to concentrate fully on production.
+He would give out his production CD to anyone that would listen, and it eventually ended up with Dr. Dre who called Nassar to come in and collaborate with him in the studio which then led to him working on the multi-platinum selling album 2001.
 His roommate at the time Xzibit introduced him to Soopafly, who then also passed his beat CD on to members of the Dogg Pound, Daz and Kurupt which led to his production on the Kurupt album Tha Streetz Iz a Mutha and the chance to work with Snoop Dogg.
-Snoop then asked Fredwreck to join Doggystyle Records imprint as a producer which led to production on Snoop's albums, and artists on his label such as Tha Eastsidaz.
+Snoop then asked Nassar to join Doggystyle Records imprint as a producer which led to production on Snoop's albums, and artists on his label such as Tha Eastsidaz.

 In 2007, he partnered up with songwriter Kara DioGuardi to produce songs for pop stars Britney Spears and Hilary Duff.
 He received an MTV Europe Music Award for Best Album for his production on Britney's Blackout album and Kara went on to be the new judge on American Idol.

+The launch of MTV Arabia in 2007 brought Nassar to his roots in the Middle East, where he co-hosted Hip HopNa (Arabic for Our Hip Hop), a hip hop talent search across the Middle East with Saudi Arabian rapper Qusai.
+The first season led to the discovery of Arab rappers such as Omar Boflot, Desert Heat, Asfalt, Malikah and others.
+The program reached 180 million viewers and is the first such program of its kind.
+In 2009, Nassar hosted a weekly Arabic Hip Hop Show called Beit el Hip Hop (Arabic for The House of Hip Hop) with Qusai again.